 Arizona Revenue: Possible Challenges

 The most significant question mark we had that will affect Arizona’s betting handle, and in turn, its sports betting revenue, was what restrictions will be placed on college sports betting.

 Arizona is home to several popular and successful college sports teams, including the Arizona Wildcats, Arizona State Sun Devils, and Grand Canyon Antelopes.
 Regulators chose to allow bets on in-state college teams, which is good news, but prop bets on individual performances won’t be permitted when wagering on college sports (due to ethical concerns).

 States that limit college sports betting in any way fail to capitalize on the immense pull of college football and tentpole events such as March Madness.
 Given the likelihood of alumni remaining in-state, not allowing wagers on local teams is a mistake from a revenue standpoint.

 Luckily, Arizona lawmakers put few restrictions on college sports betting.
 While not being able to wager on individual props is unfortunate because they are a ton of fun, it should have only a minor impact on Arizona achieving its full potential when it comes to sports betting revenue.

 Learn More About Betting on Sports in AZ and Beyond

-As we get closer to launch day, Sports Betting Dime will provide exclusive promo codes for top sports betting sites and all the latest updates regarding Arizona’s sports gambling rules and regulations.
+Sports Betting Dime provides exclusive promo codes for top sports betting sites and all the latest updates regarding Arizona’s sports gambling rules and regulations.